 When to See a Urogynecologist

-You should see a urogynecologist when you have symptoms of prolapse, troublesome urinary or bowel incontinence, sexual dysfunction, or when your primary care physician or obstetrician/gynecologist recommends consultation with a specialist.
-Other issues that may prompt you to consult a urogynecologist include problems with emptying the bladder or rectum, pelvic pain, and the need for special expertise in vaginal surgery.
+You should see a urogynecologist when you have bothersome symptoms of prolapse, urinary or bowel leakage, sexual dysfunction, or when your primary care physician or obstetrician/gynecologist recommends consultation with a specialist.
+Other issues that may prompt you to consult a urogynecologist include the need for special expertise in vaginal surgery.
 Although your primary care physician or obstetrician/gynecologist may have knowledge about these problems, a urogynecologist can offer additional expertise.
 We do not require a physician referral to schedule an appointment with one of our providers.
 If you have insurance, you may want to check with your insurance provider to see if they require a referral to ensure optimal coverage.

 We often recommend our patients have follow-up consultations and evaluations with a pelvic floor physical therapist.
-We partner with a team of physical therapists at ATI Physical Therapy who specialize in working with women experiencing urinary, bowel and/or sexual dysfunction.
+We partner with a team of physical therapists who specialize in working with women experiencing urinary, bowel and/or sexual problems.
 Pelvic floor physical therapists have advanced training in working with the musculoskeletal aspects of these diagnoses and are skilled in evaluating and treating the pelvic floor muscles as well as other musculoskeletal structures around the pelvis.
-Treatment often includes manual therapy (including myofascial release), specific therapeutic exercise, EMG biofeedback and is individualized to the patient’s needs.

-Be careful not to squeeze the muscles of the leg, buttock, or abdomen.
-Do these exercises on a regular basis.
-It may take 4–6 weeks to notice an improvement in urinary incontinence symptoms.
+It may take 4-8 weeks to notice an improvement in urinary incontinence symptoms.